 Through a generous donation from Hope Church, The Journey Metro East moved into a permanent home in West Belleville, strategically placing them in the center of a historically divided region.

 The Journey partnered with Urban K-Life — an established, gospel-centered nonprofit in North St. Louis — to help provide lasting hope to urban teens in the St. Louis area.

 With a common vision to see the gospel transform East St. Louis, The Journey began a partnership with City of Joy Fellowship.

 A Permanent Home

 After four years of setup and teardown at Bernard Middle School, The Journey South County moved into a permanent home in Affton, MO.

 Responding to God’s call to grow in diversity, The Journey Hanley Road relocated to a new building in University City, north of the Delmar divide.

-The Journey is one church with six locations, praying for our whole St. Louis metro region to be awakened to and transformed by the love of Jesus.
+The Journey is one church with five locations, praying for our whole St. Louis metro region to be awakened to and transformed by the love of Jesus.